 - Size: 512px x 512px

 - Max File Size: 1024KB

 - Shape: Full Square

-In addition to these app icon requirements, Google suggests the following tips for creating your Google Play store icon:
+In addition to these Android app icon guidelines, Google suggests the following tips:

 - Don’t Add Shadowing: Google will automatically add a drop shadow to your icon design once it’s been uploaded to their system.
 Don’t do it yourself.

 - Don’t Round Corners: Google will also automatically add a corner radius to all uploaded icons.
 Said radius will be equivalent to 20% of the icon’s size.

 - Avoid Badges: Google doesn’t recommend adding embedded badges to icons as they take away from the artwork and don’t scale down well.